PHACDataHub/cpho-phase2/k8s/README.md

 - The `./k8s/overlays/ephemeral/infrastructure` grants necessary permissions for the ephemeral environment's database cluster to access the cloud storage bucket.
 See https://github.com/PHACDataHub/cpho-phase2/pull/205 for details on why this is required.

-- By default, automation for updating the server deployment image when a new image is available on the registry won't work on ephemeral deployments.
-In order to configure it, you must edit the `$imagepolicy` comment with the ephemeral flux image policy name at `spec.template.spec.image` in the `./k8s/server/overlays/ephemeral/django/deployment.yaml` file in your branch.
+- By default, automation for updating the server deployment image when a new one is available in the registry won't work with ephemeral deployments.
+In order to configure it, you must edit the `$imagepolicy` comment with the ephemeral `ImagePolicy` resource name at `spec.template.spec.image` in the `./k8s/server/overlays/ephemeral/django/deployment.yaml` file **in your branch**.

   Taking `dev-test` as an example, here's what the diff looks like:
   ```